gfriesen98/ytdlp-mp3-tagging-site/README.md

 - http://localhost:6969/help.html
 - http://localhost:6969/about.html

-Obviously, if `localhost` can be replaced with the running systems ip address
+Obviously, `localhost` can be replaced with the running systems ip address

 View help.html for site usage